 This specification addresses some problems that may plague cross-sectional estimates, by holding constant unobserved sources of country variation in y, which are constant across time, and unobserved sources of time variation in y, which are common across countries.
 Nevertheless, the coefficients β^f may not identify the causal effect of different democratic reforms if countries in the various reform groups have trends in y, which are different from those in the non-reform group but unrelated to reforms.
 To give a concrete example, suppose we have a regional component in measured trade policy, in the course of the sample say, a specific Latin American trend away from protection towards free trade.
 This would not be a major problem if the distribution of countries in the non-reforming group and the different reforms groups were regionally balanced.
-But, as we saw in Table 4, Latin America is over-represented among the reformers; moreover, as we saw in Table 5, Latin-America is over-represented in the reforms involving presidential (and proportional) democracy.
-To avoid confounding such regional-specific incidences of reform and region-specific trends in policy or performance, I check that the estimates of β^f are robust to adding a set of continent-time interaction terms, $\sum{c} \gamma^{c} v{t}$ (with γ^{c} denoting indicators for different continents) to the specification in (1).4

-A second concern about identification is that the reform episodes are not exogenous to structural policy or economic performance, because the latter systematically deteriorate (or improve) in the years just before observed reforms.
+But, as we saw in Table 5, Latin-America is over-represented in the reforms involving presidential (and proportional) democracy.
+To avoid confounding such regional-specific incidence of reform and region-specific trends in policy or performance, I check that the estimates of β^f are robust to adding a set of continent-time interaction terms, $\sum_c \gamma^c v_t$ (with γ^c denoting indicators for different continents) to the specification in $(1).^{7}$ ter systematically deteriorate (or improve) in the years just before observed reforms.
 In that case, we have a problem analogous to the so-called Ashenfelter's dip in the program evaluation literature.
 It is hard to predict the direction of this prospective bias a priori.
 While it is plausible that economic crises (and declining performance) may trigger political crises, these may lead to exits as well as entries with regard to democracy.
 Nevertheless, we may think that the policy environment is more unstable in countries introducing temporary rather than permanent democratic reforms.
 When it comes to the other classifications, it is hard to see a priori why we should expect reform episodes involving different forms of government or different electoral systems to be associated with different pre-reform changes in structural policies and performance.
-Anyway, I try to check for evidence of systematic pre-reform changes in the outcome variables amending the specification in (1) with the term $\sum_f \alpha^f P{it}^f$, where P{it}^f are indicators for (three) pre-reform years for different type of reforms, f = 1, ..., F.
+Anyway, I try to check for evidence of systematic pre-reform changes in the outcome variables amending the specification in (1) with the term $\sum{f} \alpha^{f} P{it}^{f}$, where P{it}^{f} are indicators for (three) pre-reform years for different type of reforms, f = 1, ..., F. As an additional diagnostic, I also study the dynamics before (and after) reforms by plots in the style of event studies (see further below).